itsjaboyd/cifar100-project/README.md

 the project is executed.
 Of course this file `README.md` is for documentation and project details, and the project includes  a `.gitignore` for version control purposes.

+Convolutional and artificial network functionality is shared between a common utility file which is stored under the `utils/` directory.
+The utility file includes a base python file that contains those shared functions and includes basic unit tests for those functions as well.
 The `testing/` directory is purely meant for unit testing purposes in each network type.
 This directly is only used when those tests are called, and to be disregarded when really looking at the project as a whole.